Will Hammond

 Will Hammond is an American college football quarterback for the Texas Tech Red Raiders.

-High school career
+Early life

-Hammond attended Hutto High School in Hutto, Texas, outside of Austin.
+Hammond attended and played football at Hutto High School in Hutto, Texas, outside of Austin.
 In his senior year, Hammond led all Texas quarterbacks with 3,901 passing yards and 35 passing touchdowns, along with 1,077 rushing yards and 19 rushing touchdowns.
 Rated as a consensus four-star recruit, Hammond committed to Texas Tech over offers from other programs such as Auburn, Oregon, Penn State, and Texas A&M.